goge1221/Ray-Tracer/readme.md

 # Raytracer by Andrei Goje 12032793

+## Features Implemented
-#### 1. Claims: T1 - T5 fully implemented
+- Claims: T1 - T5 fully implemented.
-#### 2. Tested in CLion and in the Mac terminal also on almighty.

-**How to compile?**
+## Compilation Instructions

-The project is located under: /home/andreig01/Desktop/GFX
+1. The project is located at: `/home/andreig01/Desktop/GFX`.
+2. Navigate to the build folder.

-If you cd inside the build folder you can use the command **_./Lab_3_** to run the program.
+3. Use the command `./Lab_3_` to run the program.

-After this you will be asked to give the file path of the xml file you want to use.
+4. You will be prompted to provide the file path of the XML file you want to use.
-My files are located in the scenes folder so you can copy and paste the location from here and paste it into the terminal:

-/home/andreig01/Desktop/GFX/scenes/personal_example.xml
-/home/andreig01/Desktop/GFX/scenes/example1.xml
-/home/andreig01/Desktop/GFX/scenes/example2.xml
-/home/andreig01/Desktop/GFX/scenes/example3.xml
+    - Example XML file paths:
+        - `/home/andreig01/Desktop/GFX/scenes/personal_example.xml`
+        - `/home/andreig01/Desktop/GFX/scenes/example1.xml`
+        - `/home/andreig01/Desktop/GFX/scenes/example2.xml`
+        - `/home/andreig01/Desktop/GFX/scenes/example3.xml`

-All of the files will be saved in the form of a PPM file in the build directory.
+5. The rendered images will be saved as PPM files in the build directory.

+## Troubleshooting
-If something is now working you can try and delete the build folder then execute following commands:
+If you encounter any issues, you can try the following steps:

-1. mkdir build
+1. Delete the existing build folder.
-2. cd build
-3. cmake ..
-4. make

-After this try to run the program normally.
+2. Execute the following commands in order:
+    - `mkdir build`
+    - `cd build`
+    - `cmake ..`
+    - `make`
+3. Once the build process completes, run the program normally as stated above.

+## Remarks
+- XML Parsing: The TinyXML library (cpp and h) were used for parsing XML files.
+You can find it at: [https://github.com/leethomason/tinyxml2](https://github.com/leethomason/tinyxml2).
+- Structure and Geometry: The structure of the code and the geometry calculations, including camera ray calculation and collision checking formulas, were inspired and adapted from the book "Ray Tracing in One Weekend," available at: [https://raytracing.github.io/books/RayTracingInOneWeekend.html](https://raytracing.github.io/books/RayTracingInOneWeekend.html).